Film Deets:

 Having found Laura and her friend at an orgy, Leland drags the girls to an abandoned train where a fearful Laura realizes she is about to die.

 On its face, this scene can be read as further proof that BOB possesses Leland and is responsible for the latter’s reign of terror.
 After all, it is BOB who bludgeons Laura to death after he is unable to possess her body.
 But Leland’s words in this scene illustrate that the darkness consuming Leland is not solely the result of BOB periodically possessing him.
 When he says to Laura, “Your diary… I always thought you knew it was me,” Leland is clearly the one in control.
 It’s an admission of guilt that seems to suggest his abuse of Laura precedes BOB’s arrival and that perhaps BOB was drawn to Leland because of the darkness and destruction that were already a part of him.
 Laura’s screams in this moment come from a place of unrestrained fear and grief because she is being confronted with exactly who her father is – he is the monster who has been hurting her for years.
-When Leland’s screams join Laura’s, the dichotomy between the two is pronounced.
+When Leland’s screams join Laura’s, the difference between the two is pronounced.
 While Laura is screaming in abject terror, Leland is screaming as an expression of control.
-His screams are meant to incite more fear in Laura and to demonstrate his power in the situation; a power that he has been using to abuse his daughter for years.
+His screams are meant to incite more fear in Laura and to demonstrate his power in the situation, a power that he has been using to abuse his daughter for years.

 Works Cited